mentesnot-2/Enterprise-Application-Development-Projects/README.md

 # Enterprise-Application-Development-Projects

-Welcome to the Enterprise Application Development Course repository!
-This repository contains a collection of projects developed during the course using various technologies such as Java, Java Servlets, JSP, and JDBC.
+Welcome to the Enterprise Application Development Course repository! <br>
+This repository contains a collection of projects developed during the course <br>
+using various technologies such as Java, Java Servlets, JSP, and JDBC.<br>

 ## Table of Contents
 - <span style="color:blue">Introduction</span>
 - <span style="color:blue">Technologies Used</span>
-- <span style="color:blue"></span>
 - <span style="color:blue">Projects Included</span>
 - <span style="color:blue">Setup Instructions</span>
 - <span style="color:blue">Usage</span>
 - <span style="color:blue">Contributing</span>
-- <span style="color:blue">License</span>

 ### Introduction
-This repository serves as a comprehensive resource for projects completed as part of the Enterprise Application Development course.
-Each project focuses on different aspects of enterprise application development using a variety of technologies.

-### Technologies Used
-The projects within this repository utilize the following technologies:

-- Java
-- Java Servlets
-- JSP (JavaServer Pages)
-- JDBC (Java Database Connectivity)
-### Projects Included

-- Project 1: Employee Management.
-- Project 2: Java Calculator.

-Each project directory contains detailed information about the project structure,<br>
-implementation details, and any specific instructions for running or testing the project.

-## Enterprise Application Development Course Repository
-Welcome to the Enterprise Application Development Course repository! <br>
-This repository contains a collection of projects developed during the course using various technologies such as Java, Java Servlets, JSP, and JDBC.

-## Table of Contents
-- Introduction
-- Technologies Used
-- Projects Included
-- Setup Instructions
-- Usage
-- Contributing

-## Introduction
-This repository serves as a comprehensive resource for projects completed as part of the Enterprise Application <br>
+This repository serves as a comprehensive resource for projects completed as part of the Enterprise <br>
-Development course.
-Each project focuses on different aspects of enterprise application development using a variety of technologies.
+Application Development course.
+Each project focuses on different aspects of enterprise application <br>
+development using a variety of technologies.<br>

 ### Technologies Used
 The projects within this repository utilize the following technologies:
 - Java
 - Java Servlets
 - JSP (JavaServer Pages)